Mumbai Knights FC

 Mumbai Knights Football Club is an Indian professional football club from Mumbai.
-It started as the women's section of Ambernath United Atlanta FC.
 They currently participate in the Indian Women's League 2.

 History

 Mumbai Knights FC made their top tier debut in the Indian Women's League in 2022–23 season, getting relegated in the group stage.
 They got promoted to the inaugural edition of the second tier Indian Women's League 2 by winning the 2023–24 edition of the WIFA Women's Football League.